42lan/snow-crash/README.md

 Snow Crash will make me discover security in various sub-domains, with a developer-oriented approach.
 I will become familiar with several languages (ASM/perl/php…), develop a certain logic to understand unknown programs, and become aware of problems linked to simple programming errors.

-# Check out wiki page: https://github.com/4slan/snow-crash/wiki
+# Check out [my wiki page](https://github.com/4slan/snow-crash/wiki) with formatted explains.